 All of the contractor’s obligations should be clearly outlined in the contract.
 For instance, the contract must state whether the contractor would move furniture and then put it back once the service is finished if you are having the flooring redone.

 You should also make clear whether the contractor is in charge of clearing up after the project is finished and disposing of all construction waste.
-Finally, under most state law, the contractor is generally not obligated by any commitments made to you prior to signing the contract that are not spelled out in writing.
+Finally, under most state laws, the contractor is generally not obligated by any commitments made to you before signing the contract that is not spelled out in writing.
 So, make sure those pledges are written into the contract if you want to ensure that the contractor keeps all of their commitments.

-Never give a contractor more than 50% of the total cost up front.
-Your initial payment should, depending on the scope of the project, not exceed about 30% of the whole expense.
+Never give a contractor more than 50% of the total cost upfront.
+Your initial payment should depend on the scope of the project, and not exceed about 30% of the whole expense.
 The contract should state that each subsequent payment is only payable once certain project phases have been completed and should also establish a deadline for the completion of each phase.

 Make sure you have the authority to approve each disbursement if a bank will be giving a construction loan.
 You have the right to withhold payment until the contractor completes the phase for which you have already paid if the deadline for your next payment approaches or if your contractor requests a future payment from you.